HarryXu497/grocery_store/README.md

 # grocery_store

-A grocery store mobile application written in Dart & Flutter with Firebase as the backend.
+A grocery store mobile application written in Dart & Flutter with Firebase as the backend + Stripe for payment.